-Additional requirements in the United States
+Additional statements required for filing Form 20-F in the United States

 Management is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Rule 13a-15(f) under the US Exchange Act).
 Management has assessed the effectiveness of the Group's internal control over financial reporting as at 31 December 2013, based on the criteria set forth by the US Committee of Sponsoring Organisations of the Treadway Commission in their publication 'Internal Control - Integrated Framework (1992)'.
 Based on this assessment, management believes that, as at 31 December 2013, the Group's internal control over financial reporting is effective.
 There have been no changes in the Group's internal control over financial reporting during 2013 that has materially affected or is reasonably likely to materially affect the Group's internal control over financial reporting.